 Among others, the following cities in the Boston area have declared themselves “sanctuary cities,” meaning that they will not cooperate with ICE except as required by law:

-- “Will not honor ICE detainer without a criminal warrant.”
+- Boston: “Will not honor ICE detainer without a criminal warrant.”

 If you are already in immigration proceedings, it is important that you attend all hearings in immigration court.
-If you do not attend, immigration judges will issue an order of deportation against you.
+If you do not attend, immigration judges can issue an order of deportation against you.

-If you have a matter in civil or criminal court, please contact an immigration attorney.
-If you are a Harvard student, please contact the Harvard Immigration and Refugee Clinic’s Staff Attorney, Jason Corral.
+If you have a matter in court, please contact an immigration attorney.
+If you are a member of the Harvard University community, please contact the Harvard Immigration and Refugee Clinic’s Staff Attorney, Jason Corral.
 To make an appointment, please call the HIRC paralegal, Nilce Maldonado at 617-495-6648 or email her at firstname.lastname@example.org.

 As a DACA recipient, is it safe for me to protest and march in rallies?

 The Trump Administration has expanded the definition of “criminal alien” for the purpose of prioritizing deportations.
 If you are arrested at a protest or rally (e.g., for blocking the road), you may fit under the definition of “criminal alien” and be subject to removal.